Computer Vision: A Comprehensive Guide to Artificial Intelligence Image Processing

 Neural networks and deep learning architectures

-At the heart of computer vision are deep learning models, particularly Convolutional Neural Networks (CNNs).
+At the heart of computer vision are deep learning models, particularly Convolutional Neural Networks (CNNs), with some architectures able to reach an unprecedented 152 layers deep to improve how they process information.
 CNNs are designed to process image data by recognizing patterns in pixels.
 They use multiple layers to detect features like edges, textures, and shapes, enabling them to distinguish between objects.

 Training processes and model optimization